freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-data-structures/generate-an-array-of-all-object-keys-with-object.keys.md

 # --description--

-We can also generate an array which contains all the keys stored in an object using the `Object.keys()` method and passing in an object as the argument.
-This will return an array with strings representing each property in the object.
+We might want to retrieve all keys of our object.
+Using the `Object.keys()` method we can generate an array which contains strings for all the keys that are stored in an object.
+To do this, we pass the object as the argument of `Object.keys()`.
 Again, there will be no specific order to the entries in the array.

 # --instructions--